FinalBoss-Squad/x402-gatekeeper/README.md

-# 🤖 PayWall
+# 🤖 Paywall

-**Monetizing Automation: Pay-per-Request with Telegram & TON**
+**Monetizing internet traffic: Pay-per-Request with Celo**
 _“The infrastructure to make bots pay 4 fairly, transparently, and instantly.”_

 ---

 ## 💡 Overview

-**PayWall, Bot** is a protocol and Telegram-integrated platform that monetizes API and web traffic from bots, scrapers, and AI agents using micropayments.
-Built with `x402 Payment Required`, Celo stablecoins, and a Telegram Mini App, it transforms abusive or unpaid automation into a sustainable, machine-native economy.
+**Paywall, Bot** is a protocol and Celo-integrated platform that monetizes API and web traffic from bots, scrapers, and AI agents using micropayments.
+Built with `x402 Payment Required`, Celo stablecoins, it transforms abusive or unpaid automation into a sustainable, machine-native economy.

 ---